XAdanM/XAdamM.github.io/content/posts/avatar.md

 Bella: I'm shocked they couldn't doxx Bobert.

+Bobert: (confident) They can't doxx me, I'm a l33t hax0r!

 Billiam: Well, they kidnapped us while we were walking home after school.
 We tried to make a run for it, but Bobert kept on wasting our time talking about crypto.

 Bobert: It's not my fault!
-Guys, we gotta stay strong in this bear market.
+Look guys, we gotta stay strong in this bear market.
 We can't let the FUD get to us.

 (Bella facepalms)